 Contact Case Manager.

-The republic of South Korea is located on a peninsula extending from the continent of Asia into the Sea of Japan.
+The republic of South Korea is located on a peninsula extending from the continent of Asia into the East Sea/Sea of Japan.
 Korea has a colorful history spanning 5,000 years and has been described as the “land of the morning calm.”
 Dillon International also has a long history with South Korea.

 The agency began working with Eastern Social Welfare Society (formerly The David Livingston Foundation) in 1972 to place Korean children with U.S. families.
 Working together, Dillon International and Eastern Social Welfare Society (ESWS) established a system of foster care for children waiting to be adopted.
 This system has become a model in other countries for developing their own child welfare systems.